-Supermarket Ltd has a fleet of 500 Lorries where mileage is paid by fuel cards.
-It has 500 Company cars paid by fuel cards (with different engine sizes and fuel electric/petrol/ diesel) and also reimburses on average 500 employees for business mileage on a monthly basis and relies on employees to mark personal travel which many fail to do so.
+Supermarket Ltd has a fleet of 500 lorries where mileage is paid by fuel cards.
+It has 500 company cars paid by fuel cards with different engine sizes and fuel (electric/petrol/diesel), and on average reimburses 500 employees for business mileage on a monthly basis, and relies on employees to mark personal travel, which many fail to do.

-1) HMRC requirement to substantiate every business mile even those spent on fuel card.
-Cannot automatically assume all miles are business.
+1) HMRC requires substantiating every business mile, even those spent on fuel cards.
+They cannot automatically assume all miles are business-related.

-2) Manually claiming VAT on mileage based on advisory fuel rates with added complexity as VAT claim depends on engine size and type of fuel as well as the month where the advisory fuel rates on fuel may change month by month.
-Risk claiming VAT on private fuel and end up with a scale charge.
-Employees sending in fuel receipts which means more paperwork.
+2) Manually claiming VAT on mileage based on advisory fuel rates with added complexity as VAT claims depend on engine size and type of fuel, as well as the month, where the advisory fuel rates on fuel may change.
+There is also the risk of claiming VAT on private fuel and ending up with a scale charge.
+Employees send in fuel receipts, which means more paperwork.

-3) Risk wrong mileage rate being used which will result in increased costs as employees may claim 0.45p when the correct rate should be 0.25p.
-If pay more than Approved Mileage Allowance Payment rate then it becomes taxable on the P11d.
+3) They run the risk of having the wrong mileage rate being used which will result in increased costs as employees may claim, for instance, 0.45p, when the correct rate should be 0.25p.
+If they pay more than the Approved Mileage Allowance Payment rate, then it becomes taxable on the P11d.

-4) Unable to determine private Journeys therefore increase costs and risk of fuel benefit charge on the employee.
-Employees may be going on private trips in company’s time which is a double whammy.
+4) Unable to determine private journeys, therefore increasing costs and risk of fuel benefit charges on the employee.
+Employees may be going on private trips on company’s time, which is a double whammy.

-5) Possible risk of fraud from those with personal vehicles with claiming for factitious journeys or claiming additional miles.
-Rounding up trips seems common and inadvertently claim for private trips like from home to contracted work place or stopping en-route for private activity.
+5) Possible risk of fraud from those with personal vehicles by claiming for fictitious journeys or claiming additional miles.
+Rounding up trips seems common, and inadvertent claims for private trips like going from home to a contracted workplace or stopping en-route for private activities can also occur.

-6) No KPI data available like cost per mile or analyzing data on route optimisation.
+6) No KPI data available, like cost per mile or analyzing data on route optimization.

 Company Decides to Install Business Mileage Tracking Device

-1) Mileage is captured automatically from and to and number of miles.
-Employees can add information and mark their private journey.
+1) Mileage is captured automatically to and from, as well as the number of miles.
+Employees can add information and mark their private journeys as needed.
 It can also upload fuel receipts.

-3) Facilitates vat claim as the finance department can download a report with the VAT calculated on fuel based engine size, fuel and month
+3) Facilitates VAT claims as the finance department can download a report with the VAT calculated on fuel base, amount of fuel used, engine size, and month.

-4) Data when available can check for obvious errors and fraud.
-For example, home to place of work claims or private trips.
+4) Data, when available, can check for obvious errors and fraud.
+For instance, home to a place of work claims or private trips.

 5) KPI data available to reduce costs.
-Able to monitor the length of journeys and miles – reducing costs by advising the driver of the optimum routes to take in future.
-Cost per mile analysis including why journey is taken longer or costing too much
+Able to monitor the length of journeys and miles, thereby reducing costs by advising the driver of the optimum routes to take in the future.
+Cost per mile analysis, including why the journey is taking longer or costing too much.

-6) Track vehicles and help logistics and reduce time for deliveries.
-Improved utilisation of employee time.
+6) Track vehicles and help logistics, as well as reduce time for deliveries.
+Improved utilization of employee time.

-7) Analyse driver’s mileage consumption and encourage better driving lower fuel costs 8) Monitor driver’s behaviour including speeding.
-Speeding can increase likelihood of accidents and fines
+8) Monitor driver’s behaviors, including speeding.
+Speeding can increase the likelihood of accidents and fines.

-9) Lower Fuel Costs will result in reduced C02 emissions
+9) Lower fuel costs will result in reduced CO2 emissions.

-10) VAT receipts stored electronically rather than dealing with thousands of receipts
+10) VAT receipts are stored electronically rather than dealing with thousands of receipts.